cyberbotics/webots/docs/guide/object-factory.md

 ### ConveyorPlatform

-A conveyor platform for Robotino 3 robot moving at a constant speed.
+A controllable conveyor platform.
+The default controller makes it move at a constant speed for a configurable amount of time.
+The conveyor contains 3 controllable LEDs.

 %figure